 Kicking is very much a part of our style of Krav Maga.
 Although Krav Maga is known for its gun, knife and stick defenses, kicking is also a major part of our training and is used throughout our program.

-As such, we spend a lot of time on the basic kicks, the low (roundhouse) kick in particular.
-We deliver this kick from many angles to many different targets.
+As such, we spend considerable time on the basics kicks, the Low Kick (roundhouse, mawashi geri) in particular.
+We deliver this kick from many different angles to many different targets.
 The aim is always to have the first kick powerful, and debilitating to the opponent.

 To make the kick as effective as possible, for people of all sizes, I stress certain points.

-Illusion of Being too far away – Some people have trouble judging distance and the distance their kicks can travel.
-They have an illusion of being too far away and try to compensate for this by taking a big step forward as they kick.
-The result is they are not using their hips and they are jamming their kicks, making them weaker.
+Illusion of Being Too Far Away - Some people have trouble judging distance and the distance their kicks can reach.
+They have the illusion of being too far away and they try to compensate for this by taking a big step forward as they kick.
+The result is they are not using their hips and they are 'jamming' their kicks, making them weaker and less effective.

 If instead of stepping forward you just allow your hips to do the work, the rotation of the hips will bring you closer to your target; there is no need for that artificial step.

-Up and Down Motion - Another common problem I see is that people kick upwards, against the force of gravity, almost like a soccer kick.
+Up and Down Motion - Another common problem I see is that people kick upwards, against a force of gravity, almost like a soccer kick.
 We make an up and down motion, even with our high kicks.
-I used to practice this way back in Brooklyn, by putting one of those folding metal chairs in front of me, I would kick over it and down, and then bring my leg back along the same route.
-If I did it incorrectly; my leg would meet the metal.
-That was a good motivator not to be lazy with my body movement.
+I used to practice this way back in Brooklyn, by putting one of those folding metal chairs in front of me, I would kick over it and down, and then bring my leg back along the same route over the chair.
+If I did it incorrectly my leg would meet the metal, very painful.
+This was a good motivator not to be lazy with my body movement.
 I can still recall the feeling of shin vs metal chair.

 The up and down motion generates a great deal of power.

-I always stress that we use a whip-like motion.
-Again, the power is not from the leg itself but from the powerful rotation of the hips.
-The leg should follow the body just a whip follows the arm; first the body turns and then the whip.
+Whip like Motion - I always stress that we use a whip-like motion.
+Again, the power is not from the leg itself but from the powerful rotation of the body just like a whip follows the arm; first the body turns and then the whip.

-Kick beyond the Target - Just as in the art of breaking, we do not aim for the point of contact itself but rather for the some point beyond that.
+Kick beyond the Target - Just as in the art of board breaking, we do not aim for the point of contact but rather for some point beyond that.
 Thus the power does not stop at the target, it goes through it.

-Angles, targets - I notice that many kickboxers aim for very few predictable targets.
-We aim for a variety of targets; high, low, inside, outside and from many different angles; this keeps the opponent guessing and makes it difficult to block the sudden kick.
+Angles, Targets - I notice that many kickboxers aim for very few and very predictable targets.
+We aim for a variety of targets; High, Low, Inside, Outside, and from many different angles.
+This keeps the opponent guessing and makes it difficult to block the sudden kick.